 The second option depends upon the existence of these specialised skills in your business, and while you may have some of them, it’s unlikely that you will always be able to do without external help.

 Niche virtual assistants, however, can fill the skills gap nicely while being available at generally lower prices (especially if they are based offshore) than specialist enterprises or even many freelance service providers.
 However, there are other benefits to niche virtual assistants aside from the fact that they are comparatively inexpensive.
 Other ways in which they deliver value include:

-- In-depth knowledge and extensive experience in their specialist field: Almost certainly more than you or your employees have, unless you happen to specialise in the same niche.
+- In-depth knowledge and extensive experience in their specialist field: Almost certainly more than you or your employees have unless you happen to specialize in the same niche.

-- Their ability to complete specialised tasks correctly and efficiently.
+- Their ability to complete specialized tasks correctly and efficiently.